-Our walking tour through Klong Toey markets to purchase produce for the cooking course may have had participants’ jaws dropping (see this post), but our stroll through Klong Toey slum is easily as eye opening.
+Our walking tour through Klong Toey markets to purchase produce for the cooking course may have had participants’ jaws dropping, but our stroll through Klong Toey slum is easily as eye opening.

 After each dish is made, Poo and her team serve them up, and we enjoy the food together, chatting in between mouthfuls, taking more time to eat and socialise than we did to make the food.
 The social aspect — the opportunity to get to know Poo and meet people from very different walks of life — is, like any course I suppose, another part of the allure.

 On Trip Advisor, one critic said that this wasn’t really a cooking school but was a charity.
 That’s not exactly true, but nor is it completely false.
-As I wrote in Part One yesterday, Poo was a former noodle vendor who, with the help of a generous foreign neighbour, was given a loan as well as support and guidance to start her cooking school.
+As I wrote in our post on the market walk yesterday, Poo was a former noodle vendor who, with the help of a generous foreign neighbour, was given a loan as well as support and guidance to start her cooking school.

 Poo is not a charity.
 Rather, she is a role model, a mentor, and a one-woman micro-financing body.
 She’s helping others in the same way she was helped, and maybe those people will go on in turn to help their neighbours, helping to bring their community out of poverty.

 As for whether Helping Hands is a cooking school… well, it may not be the Mandarin Oriental Thai Cooking Class (which we also enjoyed incidentally; that review here), however, Poo’s Thai cooking class is considerable cheaper and is more hands-on — cooking with Poo, it turns out, is a lot fun.